larsks/airdancer-docs/content/care-and-feeding.md

 The following commands are available:

 - `register <switch_id>` -- Register a switch to your account.
 If you have a [Tasmota] switch that has not been registered to someone else, you can register it to yourself.
 The `<switch_id>` value is the `topic` value shown in the MQTT configuration screen.
 - `unregister` -- Unregister your switch.
-It will no longer be assigned to you and can them be registered to someone else.
+It will no longer be assigned to you and can then be registered to someone else.
 - `bother [--duration <seconds>] <user_or_group>` -- Activate someone's switch; this is the same as the `/bother` command.
 - `set --bother|--no-bother` -- Enable/disable bother notifications.
 - `users [--box] [--short]` -- List all users.
 Use `--box` to get plain-text table, and `--short` to get even simpler plain-text output.